This article was updated on January 10, 2020. The update can be found at the bottom of the article.

-Diagnostic imaging (like MRI and CT scans) are notoriously expensive, ranging between $400 to $3,500.
-For this reason, Congress passed a law five years ago that aimed to reduce the number of unnecessary scans and other expensive diagnostic tests that could harm patients and waste money.
-But this month, Trump pressed pause on the protocol–at least until 2020.
+Diagnostic imaging (like MRI and CT scans) are notoriously expensive, ranging between $400 and $3,500.
+For this reason, Congress passed a law in 2014 that aimed to reduce the number of unnecessary scans and other expensive diagnostic tests that could harm patients and waste money.
+Trump pushed pause on implementing the protocol, but it will go into effect in 2020 as a trial run, with full implementation in 2021.

 The Protecting Access to Medicare Act (PAMA) of 2014 states that patients are required to receive prior authorization for imaging services like CT, PET, and MRI scans before Medicare will provide coverage.
 However, a computer program called a Clinical Decision Support Mechanism (CDSM) determines if the scan will be approved for coverage.
 According to the Centers for Medicare and Medicaid Services (CMS), a CDSM “assists [doctors] in making the most appropriate treatment decision for a patient’s specific clinical condition.”